theirc/airbel/src/_studies/education-research-in-conflict-and-protracted-crises-ericc.md

       https://figshare.com/articles/preprint/Preventing_a_Lost_Generation_in_Ukraine_Recommendations_for_Supporting_Education_in_Emergency_Humanitarian_Response/20292042
     publication_type: Policy Brief
 ---
-Education Research in Conflict and Protracted Crisis (ERICC) is a three-year Education in Emergencies (EiE) research programme funded by the British Foreign, Commonwealth and Development Office (FCDO) and comprised of four main components:
+Education Research in Conflict and Protracted Crisis (ERICC) is a three-year Education in Emergencies (EiE) research programme funded by the British Foreign, Commonwealth and Development Office (FCDO).
+Countries in focus include Bangladesh (Cox's Bazar), Jordan, Lebanon, Myanmar, Nigeria, South Sudan and Syria, and the programme is comprised of four main components:

 1) Research on the most effective approaches to education in conflict and protracted crisis,